 In what phase of testing is disulfiram?

 Disulfiram has been studied in a Phase I/II clinical trial.4

 Phase: Not available

 Location: United States

 - Participants’ HIV infections were being controlled with ART.
-Their levels (the amount of HIV in a blood sample) that was suppressed to less than 50 copies/mL in the 12 months before starting the study.
+Their levels (the amount of HIV in a blood sample) were less than 50 copies/mL in the 12 months before starting the study.

 - Participants had CD4 counts that were greater than 200 cells/mm3 in the 24 weeks before starting the study.
-(A is a laboratory test that measures the number of CD4 cells in a sample of blood and is an important indicator of immune function.
-The CD4 count of a healthy person ranges from 500 to 1,600 cells/mm3.)
+(A is a laboratory test that measures the number of CD4 cells in a sample of blood and is an important indicator of immune function.)

 Study Name: NCT01944371